Our objectives

 Operation of the ALF

-Deposits in the ALF are backed by a portfolio of high quality eligible assets, which could include eligible fixed-income bonds or sterling cash held on a non-interest bearing account.
+Deposits in the ALF are backed by a portfolio of high-quality eligible assets, which could include eligible fixed-income bonds or sterling cash held on a non-interest bearing account.
 These deposits and backing assets are held on a segregated basis by a separate entity – the Bank of England Alternative Liquidity Facility Limited (BEALF), which is a wholly owned subsidiary of the Bank.

 Returns generated from the backing fund may be passed back to depositors in lieu of interest, net of hedging and operational costs.
 Relatedly, the deposit capacity of the ALF is limited to the size of the backing fund, which is currently £200 million and may be reviewed from time to time.